An Icy Start

 The paramedic took over and started asking questions with a steady and bright voice.
 He was thinking bruises or fractures around the ribs and shoulder.
 I told the operator that help had arrived and handed the phone back to the kind-faced hippie.
 The paramedic turned to us and gave us a thumbs up.
 We were dismissed.
 We exchanged glances and grins and turned our separate ways.

 A woman then let out a yelp.
 It was the zebra crossing again.
 She hadn’t anticipated the rush down on the second half of journey and had no hands free.
 She looked like a cartoon slipping on a banana peel.
-Her coffee leapt out of its cup and into the air and she landed firmly on her back, her backpack breaking her fall and saving her skull.
+Her coffee leapt out of its cup and into the air and she landed firmly on her back, her bag breaking her fall and saving her skull.
 The coffee landed with a splash around her.

 The paramedic called out to her: ‘Are you OK miss?’
 The woman was laughing.
 She was fine.